olebole/python-cpl/doc/install.rst

 Test suite
 ----------

+The test suite can be downloaded as tar file `python-cpl-tests-0.3.5.1.tar.gz <python-cpl-tests-0.3.5.1.tar.gz>`_.
 There are a number of tests defined in :file:`test/TestRecipe.py`.
 To run them, you need first to compile the recipe in :file:`test/iiinstrumentp/`::